sook-tusk/SRMS-Workshop/Linux_Ubuntu22_R_RStudio_Installation_v1.md

 will launch it.

 ## Install tidyverse in Terminal
 RStudio may not install the `tidyverse` package properly as dependencies cannot not installed somehow.
-You can use Terminal instead.
+In such case, you can use Terminal instead.

 1. In terminal, run the following before installing `tidyverse`.
 ```